 - Highway 11A Development- North end of Red Deer, getting it ready for development, most of it is commercial, the SW corner will be mostly residential, getting ready to build a bridge. - As part of Lacombe Regional Tourism, promoting to influencers etc and sharing Blackfalds events etc. - AJHL showcase happening in Sept....could be 2000 people coming.
 Planning a community showcase.
 Stage set up.
 Dance studio, Martial arts studio.
-Lacombe Tourism giving money for it.
+Lacombe Tourism funding money for it.
 Will be applying to AJHL to host it for the next 5 years.
-Need to expand our offering (in Blackfalds and beyond).
-Build itineraries (ale trails etc) to explore the area, include hotels from other Towns- Lacombe, Sylvan etc. Blackfalds isn't a mecca for tourism but the region has a lot.
-Town has a new Plan Manager.
-Granden has benefited from cars needing repairs while at the arena- we don't think about adding to the economy in some of these ways- visitor economy- but it works!
-Possibly babysitting at the library.
-Different events and how to market them- how to tell the community events are happening.
+Need to expand our offering in Blackfalds and beyond.
+Build itineraries (ale trails etc) to explore the area, include hotels from other Towns Lacombe, Sylvan etc. Blackfalds isn't a mecca for tourism but the region has a lot to offer.
+Town has a new Planning Manager.
+Granden Auto has benefited from cars needing repairs while at the arena we don't think about adding to the economy in some of these ways visitor economy but it works!
+Possibly Child Minding at the library.
+Different events and how to market them how to tell the community events are happening.
 Blackfalds Days big event- possible concert.
 Concerts, rodeos etc.